shagabutdinov/sublime-method/README.md

 Warning
 -------

 Plugin is beta.
 Documentation is incomplete.
+Currently works only with ruby.
 You can help improve the plugin by sending a pull request.

 Features
 --------